Eyespot (mimicry): In butterflies and moths

 The eye-like markings in some butterflies and moths and certain other insects, as well as birds like the sunbittern, serve functions in addition to mimicry; indeed, it is unclear whether they actually mimic eyes.
 There is evidence that eyespots in butterflies are antipredator adaptations, either in deimatic displays to intimidate predators, or to deflect attacks away from vital body parts.
 In species such as Hipparchia semele, the conspicuous eyespots are hidden at rest to decrease detectability, and only exposed when they believe potential predators are nearby.
 Butterfly eyespots can mimic dead leaves for camouflage from predators, as seen in Bicyclus anynana; this is a response to a seasonal fall in temperature, causing a shift in selection towards smaller, less conspicuous eyespots among those individuals developing at that time.
 Butterfly eyespots may play a role in mate recognition and sexual selection.
 Sexual selection drives the diversification of eyespots in different species of butterflies, as mates select for characteristics like size and brightness.

 Some species of caterpillar, such as those of hawkmoths (Sphingidae), have eyespots on their anterior abdominal segments.
 When alarmed, they retract the head and the thoracic segments into the body, leaving the apparently threatening large eyes at the front of the visible part of the body.

 Butterflies such as the blues (Lycaenidae) have filamentous "tails" at the ends of their wings and nearby patterns of markings, which combine to create a "false head".
 This automimicry misdirects predators such as birds and jumping spiders (Salticidae).
 Spectacular examples occur in the hairstreak butterflies; they commonly perch upside down with the false head raised and shift their rear wings repeatedly, causing antenna-like movements of the "tails" on their wings.
 Studies of rear-wing damage support the hypothesis that this deflects attacks from the insect's head.

-In reptiles and mammals
+In reptiles

-Some reptiles, such as the sand lizard of Europe, have eyespots; in the sand lizard's case, there is a row of spots along the back, and a row on each side.
+Some reptiles, such as the sand lizard, have eyespots; in the sand lizard's case, there is a row of spots along the back, and a row on each side.

+In mammals

-Many species of cat, including Geoffroy's cats, jungle cats, pampas cats, and servals, have white markings, whether spots or bars, on the backs of their ears; it is possible that these signal "follow me" to the young of the species.
+Many species of Felidae, including Geoffroy's cats, jungle cats, pampas cats, and servals, have white markings, whether spots or bars, on the backs of their ears; it is possible that these signal "follow me" to the young of the species.
 There may be an evolutionary trade-off in this case between nocturnal camouflage and intraspecific signalling.